Sign up to our Newsletter

 With any test prep initiative, defining your goals is a key step in making sure you’re using your time wisely and efficiently.
 Knowing what score you’re aiming for can really help you stay focused.

 Depending on which law school you’re hoping to attend, you can figure out exactly what LSAT score you need to be a competitive candidate.
-According to US News, the median LSAT score for incoming students is a 157.
-However, at some top law schools such as Columbia, Harvard, and Yale, the average LSAT score of incoming students is much higher - at 174.
+According to US News, the most competitive LSAT scores average around 172, with Harvard, Yale, and the University of Chicago having the top LSAT scores of 173-175.
 With that said, many law schools also accept scores on the lower end.

 If you’re hoping to get a good LSAT score for your school of choice, it’s definitely worthwhile to set some goals to work toward as you prepare for your LSAT.